Browser does not support script.

 An Introduction to the Doctrine of the Person of Christ OR ‘What is Christianity?’
 Patristic Perspectives

-Chosen from the Department's year two / level 5 modules.
-Students are encouraged to take at least one Biblical language.
-In Yr 2, these are:
+Students are encouraged to take at least one Biblical language module.
+In the second year these are:

 The English Reformation